 - English – Fluent (both written & spoken)

 - Jain Balabodha to Shravakachara – Has completed all exams conducted by Sri Kund Kund Gnanapeetha of Indore, Madhya Pradesh.

 - Gommatasara (a religious work) Gunansthana & Marganasthana religious exams – secure first rank, conducted in 1997.

 - Masters: M.A.(Kannada) from Karnataka State Open University (KSOU), Mysore.

 - Research: PHD – topic for dissertation thesis was “Samyakthvakoumudi Ondu Adhyayana” (Samyakthvakoumudi – A Study).
 He was guided by Dr.Padma Shekar a professor in the department of Jainology and Prakrits at Mysore.
-He has submitted his thesis and is awaiting the doctoral award from the University of Mysore.
+He has been awarded the doctoral award from the University of Mysore in 2015.